akumar901/ionresolver/README.md

 ## Proof of concept

-Run against a public METASPACE dataset — human colon 3D culture, MALDI, DHB matrix, FT-ICR at 80,000 resolving power, positive mode, 4,850 pixels, 1,866 features after occupancy filtering.
+Run against a public METASPACE dataset, human colon 3D culture, MALDI, DHB matrix, FT-ICR at 80,000 resolving power, positive mode, 4,850 pixels, 1,866 features after occupancy filtering.

 Seeded from 20 compounds (58 annotated features), with an 8 ppm tolerance and a 0.6 colocalisation threshold:

-The dataset is a **3D cell culture**, not tissue — there is no microbiome and no hepatic conjugation machinery, so the chemistry available is essentially membrane lipids.
+The dataset is a **3D cell culture**, not tissue, there is no microbiome and no hepatic conjugation machinery, so the chemistry available is essentially membrane lipids.
 It is a sound technical test and a limited biological one.